-I insist that you must choose the best British strawberries to make this jam!
+Choose the best British strawberries to make this jam and you will never be disappointed!
 Their beautiful red colour will turn into a gleaming ruby red shade and taste heavenly when the jam is made.

 I personally like the homemade touch of this gorgeous jam made by using only sugar and lemon juice.
 Lemon juice, acts as pectin, and make the taste of strawberries more pronounced.
 Incredibly the combination of these three ingredients makes magic!

-Check these tips out before you launch yourself in making this jam
+Check these tips out before launching yourself into making jam

 **5 mins to dissolve sugar